 It is recognised that many children will experience a time when they may have an additional need during their primary school experience, this may take the form of a learning and/or an emotional need.
 Depending upon the need a member of the inclusion team will assess and provide the necessary support to ensure that the child's needs are being addressed.

-The school keeps a register of children with Special Educational Needs (SEN).
-A child is placed on the SEN register if they require individualised support to meet their needs, this is decided in consultation with parents/carers and a letter is sent home to confirm this decision.
-Once a child is placed on the register their progress will be closely monitored and regular meetings occur with the class teacher and the parents/carers of the child, in these meetings it is discussed whether the child needs to remain on the SEN register or whether further additional support is needed, such as involvement from external agencies.
-The SENCo is available to support throughout this progress.
+The school keeps a register of children with Special Educational Needs and /or disabilities (SEND).
+A child is placed on the SEND register if they require individualised support to meet their needs, this is decided in consultation with parents/carers and a letter is sent home to confirm this decision.
+Once a child is placed on the register their progress will be closely monitored and regular meetings occur with the class teacher and the parents/carers of the child, in these meetings it is discussed whether the child needs to remain on the SEND register or whether further additional support is needed, such as involvement from external agencies.
+The SEND-Co is available to support throughout this progress.

 Should a parent/carer need advice or support please come and speak with one of our dedicated inclusion team members who will be happy to assist.